AlaskaAirlines/auro-datepicker/README.md

 The `<auro-datepicker>` element should be used in situations where users may:

 * select a single date
-* select a starting date and an ending date (with two separate datepickers)
+* select a pair of dates which identify a calendar range

 ## API Code Examples